100 Years of Disney: Catapulting Cartoons to Global Fame | LatestLY

 The mouse that started it all was designed by art director Ub Iwerks, but apparently according to the strict specifications of the character's inventor.

 Incidentally, Mickey Mouse was also created during an entrepreneurial low point: during a train journey back to Los Angeles.
-In New York, Walt Disney had been unable to reach an agreement with a distributor, who then snatched his then successful short cartoons "Oswald the Lucky Rabbit" from right under his nose.
+In New York, Walt Disney had been unable to reach an agreement with a distributor, who snatched his then successful short cartoons, "Oswald the Lucky Rabbit," from right under his nose.

 Mickey Mouse and merchandising